The Gazelle Freestyle is a much different looking elliptical than you’re probably used to looking at.

-However, I don’t personally feel that the product is aimed at those types of users who would demand an accurate state of the art heart rate and calorie tracking device, and even if there were such customers, they could always buy external devices that could achieve this.
+However, I don’t personally feel that the product is aimed at those types of users who would demand an accurate state-of-the-art heart rate and calorie tracking device.

-Of course, it would be nice if the calorie tracking and heart rate monitoring were up to scratch, but most users of the Gazelle Freestyle I imagine are only going to be interested in tracking time and perhaps speed as well, which is accurately tracked.
+Of course, it would be nice if the calorie tracking and heart rate monitoring were up to scratch, but most users of the Gazelle Freestyle will be happy with its ability to track time and speed.

-And lastly, I won’t forget to mention that the Gazelle Freestyle has a built-in water bottle holder, perfect for staying hydrated during workouts.
+And lastly, the Gazelle Freestyle has a built-in water bottle holder, perfect for staying hydrated during workouts.

 In short, the Gazelle Freestyle does what it says on the tin and it’s reliable also, for under $200 it’s hard to find a better elliptical on the market.

 There is also an even cheaper Gazelle glider model.